-Finally, CFD and MD computational domains are generated based on the above experiment, as depicted in Fig. 7.
-Pure MD region is specified to be 10σ, which was reported to be sufficient to prevent strong fluctuation between fluid particles and wall materials from directly transported to CFD domains [11].
-This implies that the steady-state velocity in the hybrid domain will be around 0.2 σ/τ.
-We design the strength of the statistical error not to exceed 5 percent ( 0.01 σ/τ) of steady-state velocity.
-This lead us to set the width of MD domain in the principal flow direction as 140 σ, the cell size of CFD mesh to be 2σ in Y-direction, and sampling duration to be 10 τ.
-Two layer boundary zones from particle to continuum domain are placed ahead of pure MD region, from 10 to 14σ.
-Two layers of continuum to particle boundary are positioned from 18 to 22σ and external force region is place at the top of hybrid region, from 24 to 26σ.
+Finally, as depicted in Fig. 7, CFD and MD computational domains are generated based on the above experiment,.
+The pure MD region is specified as 10σ, which was reported to be sufficient to prevent strong fluctuation between fluid particles and wall materials from direct transportation to CFD domains [11], and implies that the steady-state velocity in the hybrid domain will be around 0.2 σ/τ.
+We designed the strength of the statistical error to not exceed 5 percent ( 0.01 σ/τ) of steady-state velocity.
+We then set the width of the MD domain in the principal flow direction at 140 σ—the cell size of CFD mesh to be 2σ in Y-direction, and the sampling duration to be 10 τ.
+Two layer boundary zones from the particle to the continuum domain are placed ahead of the pure MD region, from 10 to 14σ.
+Two layers of the continuum domain to the particle boundary are positioned from 18 to 22σ and the external force region is placed at the top of hybrid region, from 24 to 26σ.

 4.2.
 A Sudden-start Couette Flow

-A sudden-start Couette flow is simulated to verify the accuracy of the current framework with multiple replica sampling approach for the moderate-speed flow simulation.
-This application has been in wide use for the validation of a hybrid CFD-MD solver.
-[7, 11] The flow is initially set stationary and the upper wall starts moving by a constant velocity (1 σ/τ).
-This physical boundary condition of the continuum domain governs the evolution of the whole flow field.
-Figure 8 presents a sudden-start Couette flow profile by CFD, MD and hybrid simulations.
-Pure CFD produces identically the same result as analytic solution and an MD simulation also describes the same flow physics though the slight fluctuation of the solution is observed.
-This verifies the accuracy of the individual solver.
-The hybrid solution also shows the slight deviation from the analytic solution, which is the fluctuation of the sampled MD solution.
+A sudden-start Couette flow is simulated to verify the accuracy of the current framework with a multiple replica sampling approach for the moderate-speed flow simulation.
+This application has been widely used for the validation of a hybrid CFD-MD solver.
+[7, 11] The flow is initially set at stationary and the upper wall starts moving in a constant velocity (1 σ/τ).
+The physical boundary condition of the continuum domain governs the evolution of the whole flow field.
+Figure 8 presents a sudden-start Couette flow profile by CFD, MD, and hybrid simulations.
+Although a slight fluctuation in the solution is observed, pure CFD produces an identical result because an analytic solution and an MD simulation also describe the same flow physics.
+This result verifies the accuracy of the individual solver.
+The hybrid solution also shows a slight deviation from the analytic solution, which is the fluctuation of the sampled MD solution.
 Nevertheless, the hybrid simulation succeeds in demonstrating the same flow physics as the analytic solution.
-This variation can even be diminished if the solution is visualized over a longer temporal range, which is observed in many articles.
-This proves that the current hybrid framework accurately analyzes the steady flow profile in nano-scaled systems.
+This variation can be diminished further if the solution is visualized over a longer temporal range, which has been observed in many previous studies.
+This capability proves that the current hybrid framework accurately analyzes the steady flow profile in nano-scaled systems.